smeijer/leaflet-geosearch/readme.md

 `animateZoom` controls whether or not the pan/zoom moment is being animated.

 `autoClose` closes the result list if a result is selected by click/enter.

+`keepResult` is used to keep the selected result in the search field.
+This prevents markers to disappear while using the `autoClose` feature.

 **Events**